delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 * You can use Unicode source code.

-* The structure of snippet pages in the details pane is now customisable: various page elements can be omitted and order of elements can be changed.
+* The structure of snippet pages in the details pane is now customisable: various page elements can be omitted and the order of elements can be changed.
   Each snippet type has its own page customisation.
 The colours used for Snippet and other headings can now be customised.